tombensve/APS/APS-Network/APSExtProtocolHTTPTransportProvider/docs/aps-ext-protocol-http-transport-provider.md

 ## Authentication

 Authentication for services are provided in 2 ways.
-Both require a userid and a password and both validate the user using the APSSimpleUserService.
+Both require a userid and a password and both validate the user using the APSAuthService.

 The 2 alternatives are: